javiercaceresmolina/CBV2017/README.md

 # CBV2017
-Useful resources for genomic analysis developed in the AM and CM lab
+Useful resources for genomic analysis developed in the AM and CM lab in CBV - UNAB